 Once the page photo was chosen, I added a frame by clicking on insert shape and selecting the frame button.
 I drug the toggle from top left to bottom right to make it the same size as the outside of my page.
 Then, I grabbed the yellow toggle on the frame and shrunk the width of the frame.
 You can recolor it any color you choose.
 Just go to Format shape border and fill with the appropriate colors.

-Step 3-Add your clip art and words.
+Step 3-Add your clip art and words as an overlay

 First I added in the title box by simply inserting a text box.
 I set the background to white and adjusted the transparency just so my words popped some without covering the background image.
 One very important tip with your blog.
 If you have a slider or your blog template displays different sizes of images, you’ll want to keep text and graphics in the middle so that they are not cropped off.